By Pavel Polityuk and Vitalii Hnidyi

 Diplomats say it will take Ukraine a decade or more to meet the criteria for joining the EU.
-But EU leaders say Ukrainians are fighting for European values of democracy and that the bloc must make a gesture that recognises their sacrifice.
+But EU leaders say the bloc must make a gesture that recognises Ukraine’s sacrifice.

-For now, however, with its forces running low on ammunition as a fierce war of attrition grinds on in the Donbas, Ukraine has more urgent priorities than attempting to meet EU standards on tackling corruption or reforming public administration.
+With its forces running low on ammunition as a fierce war of attrition grinds on in the Donbas, Ukraine has more urgent priorities in the near term.

-The Russian strikes on Tuesday and Wednesday on Kharkiv, near the Russian border, were the worst for weeks in an area where normal life had been returning since Ukraine pushed Moscow’s forces back in a major counter-offensive last month.
+The Russian strikes on Tuesday and Wednesday on Kharkiv, near the Russian border, were the worst for weeks in an area where normal life had been returning since Ukraine pushed Moscow’s forces back last month.

-Kyiv characterised the strikes, which killed at least 20 people, as a bid to force Ukraine to pull resources from the main battlefields in the Donbas to protect civilians.
+Kyiv characterized the strikes, which reportedly killed at least 20 people, as a bid to force Ukraine to pull resources from the main battlefields in the Donbas to protect civilians.

-Ukrainian presidential adviser Oleksiy Arestovych said in a video address that Russian forces were hitting Kharkiv “with the aim of terrorising the population”.
+Ukrainian presidential adviser Oleksiy Arestovych said in a video address that Russian forces were hitting Kharkiv to terrorize the population and force Ukraine to divert troops.

-Zelenskiy has also warned the fighting may escalate ahead of the EU summit.
-Russia has long opposed closer links between Ukraine and Western clubs such as the EU and especially NATO.
+Zelenskiy has warned the fighting may escalate before the EU summit.
+Russia has long opposed closer links between Ukraine, a former Soviet state, and Western clubs like the EU and the NATO military alliance.